salto-io/salto/docs/syntax.md

 }
 ```

-For the following instance change, an warning will be shown to the user before deploying:
+For the following instance change, a warning will be shown to the user before deploying:
 ```HCL
 // before
 salto.updatable invalid {